All posts by admin

 Resources

-These are a just few very valuable resources mentioned in this blog
+Here are a few resources mentioned in this blog:

 Happy New Year 2022

-Grateful Web Services welcomed the new year with too much to do to sit and type this blog!
-A little like the gardener that doesn’t do their own lawn.
-We have lots happening over here and we are grateful for that.
-We have several non-profits that we are currently working with and really enjoy helping organizations with a purpose.
-Of course, we love helping business owners with their web presence and visibility too.
+Grateful Web Services welcomed the new year with too much to do to sit and type this blog, a little like the gardener who doesn’t do their own lawn.
+We have lots happening over here, and we are grateful for that.
+Right now, we are working with several non-profits and truly enjoy helping organizations with a purpose.
+Of course, we also love helping business owners with their web presence and visibility.

 Superior customer service has always been what keeps our clients coming back to us.
-We care and our clients know that.
-Each company or organization is treated as if they were our only client.
+We care, and our clients know that.
+Each company or organization is treated as if it were our only client.
 No matter how much we grow, this is a commitment that we will always honor.

 What is website hosting?